VishalThenuwara/GoogleDriveApp-test/README.md

-# Uploading-Files-to-Google-Drive-Javascript-PHP-Google-Drive-API

-A very simple web application to upload files into google drive using PHP, JS and Google Drive API version 2.
+SSD Assignment 2 - OAuth 2.0 Authorization test for google drive.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine.

 ## Prerequisites

 This project is web-based.
-Therefore you need to set up a web server on your local machine.
+Therefore need to set up a web server on your local machine.

 ## Installation